darthmario/-ha-simple-chores/README.md

    default_room: all
    ```

-**That's it!** The card appears in the visual card picker just like built-in cards.

-### 🔧 Manual Installation (Fallback)
+### 🔧 Manual Installation (Alternative Method)

-If automatic registration doesn't work on your Home Assistant version:
+If you prefer to copy the file manually:

 1. **Check the logs** - the integration will tell you if manual setup is needed
 2. **Copy the card file**: